jump-dev/Pajarito.jl/README.md

 the hard work is performed by the MIP outer approximation (OA) solver and the continuous conic solver.

-Therefore, in addition to intalling Pajarito, you must also install a mixed-integer linear programming solver and a continuous conic solver.
+Therefore, in addition to installing Pajarito, you must also install a mixed-integer linear programming solver and a continuous conic solver.

 **The performance of Pajarito depends on these two types of solvers.**